Brexit: Microsoft hikes U.K. prices by 22%

 Microsoft products are about to get a whole lot more expensive for U.K. buyers.

-The U.S. tech firm said Monday that it will raise prices in Britain by a whopping 22% because of a steep drop in the value of the pound.
+The U.S. tech firm announced price increases on Monday that will boost the cost of some products by 22% following of a steep drop in the value of the pound.

-The increase, which will take effect on Jan.
-1, 2017, applies only to Microsoft's (MSFT, Tech30) business customers.
+The increases, which will take effect on Jan.
+1, 2017, apply only to Microsoft's (MSFT, Tech30) business customers.

 Chinese smartphone maker OnePlus also hiked the price of its OnePlus3 model by 6.5%.